 Leading for outcomes: a guide

-The guide is aimed at team leaders, managers and those in training roles.
-It provides support and training materials for leading social services staff and those in related disciplines to practice in an outcomes-focused way.
+This leadership guide is aimed at team leaders, managers and people in training roles.
+It provides support and training materials for leading staff in social services and related disciplines to practice in an outcomes-focused way.

-It is primarily addressed at those working in adult social care.
-Materials to support leadership for outcomes are available here on the iRISS website:
+This guide is primarily addressed at those working in adult social care.

 Step into Leadership